 Description and Purpose

 The Steady State Output Card Generator Tool reads input.sij, input.nij and input.top files generated by the CAST tool and generates an Output Control card for the steady-state simulation.
 The Steady State Output Card Generator Tool determines the reference nodes for a defined model domain.
 The reference nodes correspond to the center of the model domain and the center of each domain quadrant.
 If the model and/or quadrant centers are not located exactly at node centers, then the closest node center is chosen.
+The closest node center is determined by first evaluating i values, then j values.
+If a center location is equidistant from two node centers, then either node center is selected randomly.

 The reference nodes are assigned vertically to the bottom of the domain, layer 20 and at successive layers at intervals of 20.
 The final layer interval corresponds to the elevation of the uppermost active layer at a reference node location (e.g., 1, 20, 40, …, 200, 208).

 Reference node output includes: Rock/Soil Type, Integrated Water Mass, Aqueous Saturation, Aqueous Moisture Content, Aqueous Pressure, Aqueous Hydraulic Head, Diffusive Porosity, XNC Aqueous Volumetric Flux (Node Centered), YNC Aqueous Volumetric Flux (Node Centered), ZNC Aqueous Volumetric Flux (Node Centered).